elijahkin/spla/README.md

 * Address `TODO` comments and thoroughly document each class and function.
 * Add parallelism with OpenMP.
 We already are compiling with `-fopenmp`.
 * Enforce good C++ practices: `#define` guards, long member functions outside class definitions.
 * Consider whether `shape_` would make more sense as a template parameter.
+We should then use CTAD on the factory constructors.
 * Generalize to handle `spla::Tensor` of arbitrary rank.
 To accomplish this we should supply a `Shape` class, which is a wrapper around `std::vector<size_t>`.
 As of C++23, `operator[]` can be used for multidimensional subscripts.